China–Morocco relations: Health

 At the onset of the COVID-19 pandemic, Morocco sent medical protection equipment to China.
 On 22 March 2020, Morocco received Chinese donations (masks, ventilators and other medical equipment) to support its fight against COVID-19.
 In January 2021, Morocco received its first shipments of vaccine doses from Chinese state-owned Sinopharm, as well as AstraZeneca.
 Sinopharm carried out tests of its vaccine in Morocco in 2020, as part of China's global vaccine diplomacy efforts.
 Morocco says it eventually plans to produce the jab locally.

-United Nations
+Political relations

+Morocco follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

 In June 2020, Morocco was one of 53 countries that backed the Hong Kong national security law at the United Nations.
 In October 2020, Morocco was one of 46 countries that signed a joint statement supporting China's Xinjiang policies.

 With regard to the issue of Western Sahara conflict, as a permanent member of the UN Security Council, China supported Resolution 2240 in 2018 and resolution 2602 in 2021, which urged all parties to resume dialogue, in good faith, towards a just, lasting and mutually acceptable political solution, "which will provide for the self determination of the people of Western Sahara", Zhang Jun, the Chinese representative to the UN encouraged the new Envoy to push forward with the political process, adding that his country will continue to hold an objective and fair position on the issue.